Linda is a seasoned writer and home-decorating authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

 Let's get down to the nitty-gritty.
 Consider these eight design gems to get you on the road to creating a timeless and comfortable home:

 1. Candle Holders

 This is an old tried and true.
-Candlesticks or holders look fabulous on a mantel, on the hearth, or clustered on an oversized coffee table.
-Remember, less is more and bigger is better.
+Candlesticks or holders look fabulous on a mantel, a hearth, or clustered on an oversized coffee table.
+Remember, less is more, and bigger is better.

-Rooms with high ceilings beg for some sort of lighting suspended from above.
-No need for crystals or elaborate gold filigree.
-Sell your dated ceiling lights on Craigslist, and look for a simple carriage lantern, drum shade, or classic fixture that will transcend the trends.
+Rooms with high ceilings beg for some lighting suspended from above—no need for crystals or elaborate gold filigree!
+Sell your dated ceiling lights on Craigslist, and look for a simple carriage lantern, drum shade, or a classic fixture that will transcend the trends.

 Don’t forget wall decor.
 An oversized mirror is perfect for a small room.
 It will add a sense of space and, if placed correctly, will reflect the outdoors inside.
 A mirror also adds light to any space.
-Keep the mirror frame style simple.
-It can pick up the wood tones or metallics in your room.
+Keep the mirror frame style simple because it can pick up the wood tones or metallics in your room.